postech-ami/Axial-mm/README.md

 Therefore, we release the evaluation dataset for quantitative comparison of motion magnification methods, strictly following the methods presented in that paper.

-1. Traditional (generic) motion magnification quantitative experiment code Please refer to [the README](https://github.com/postech-ami/Axial-mm/tree/main/script).
+1. Traditional (generic) motion magnification quantitative experiment code:

+    Please refer to [the README](https://github.com/postech-ami/Axial-mm/tree/main/script).

 ## Inference